-The data are typically represented as word vector counts, however this will lead to a problem: if a given class and feature value never occur together in the training data, then the frequency-based probability estimate will be zero (according to Bayes’ theorem).
+The data are typically represented as word vector counts, however, this will lead to a problem: if a given class and feature value never occur together in the training data, then the frequency-based probability estimate will be zero (according to Bayes’ theorem).
 This is problematic because it will wipe out all information in the other probabilities when they are multiplied.
 To alleviate those problems, I include the use of (“Term Frequency-Inverse Document Frequency”) weights instead of raw term frequencies and document length normalization.
 Tf- idf as a weighting factor is intended to reflect how important a word is to a document in a collection or corpus.
 Another advantage of using tf-idf is that it helps to adjust for the fact that some words appear more frequently in general.
 It downscales weights for words that occur in many documents in the corpus and are therefore less informative than those that occur only in a smaller portion of the corpus.
-For example, if we compare the phrases “car” to “auto repair” in Google’s Ngram viewer, we find that “auto repair” is more rare than “car”.
-That means search term “auto repair” has higher weights than “car” using td-idf because of scarcity.
+For example, if we compare the phrases “car” to “auto repair” in Google’s Ngram viewer, we find that “auto repair” is rarer than “car”.
+That means the search term “auto repair” has a higher weight than “car” using td-idf because of scarcity.

 Now let’s get to the topic and classify the keywords into different need states using the scikit-learn package in Python (detailed examples and code can be found here).
 To train the multinomial Naive Bayes classifier, I first need to get a training dataset containing the keywords and labels, which are the need states keywords are classified to (i.e. awareness, interest, and action in our case).
 The sample training dataset is in the following format:

-After training the classifier, the test result shows that: multinomial Naive Bayes classifier reaches of 92.4% overall accuracy.
+After training the classifier, the test result shows that: multinomial Naive Bayes classifier reaches 92.4% overall accuracy.
 To have a better understanding of the classifier performance, I further inspect the results with a confusion matrix:

-In this confusion matrix, of the 53 actual action keywords, the classifier predicted that 45 were in the action state and of the 259 actual awareness keywords, it predicted that all were in awareness state.
+In this confusion matrix, of the 53 actual action keywords, the classifier predicted that 45 were in the action state and of the 259 actual awareness keywords, it predicted that all were in the awareness state.
 Similarly, among the 17 actual interest keywords, none of them were classified correctly as interest.
-The classifier tends to classify keywords into action and awareness state and none of the test keywords is classified as interest.
-This is because multinomial Naive Bayes classifier is probability based our dataset contains few keywords in interest state and skews towards awareness state.
+The classifier tends to classify keywords into action and awareness states and none of the test keywords is classified as interest.
+This is because the multinomial Naive Bayes classifier is probability-based our dataset contains few keywords in interest state and skews towards the awareness state.
 It’s unlikely to have keywords classified as interest in test data given the rules learned from the training dataset.
 As an improvement, we can include more interest keywords in the training dataset in the future.
 To understand the classifier better, I retrieve the top ten most important features for each category.

 There are lots of possible linear separators for two-class training sets.
 Intuitively, a decision boundary drawn in the middle of the two classes seems better than the one that is very close to examples of one or both classes.
 The SVM, in particular, defines the criterion for a decision surface that is maximally far away from any data point.
 This distance from the decision surface to the closest data point determines the margin of the classifier.
 This method of construction means that the decision function for an SVM is fully specified by a small subset of the data which defines the position of the separator.
 These points are referred to as the support vectors.
 The figure above shows the margin and support vectors for a linear separable problem.